 But February has two more activities that make us uncomfortable – tax return preparations for the calendar year that just ended (and if you have kids in college, you have to do it now so you can fill out the FAFSA form to apply for financial aid), and budget preparations for the school/fiscal year that begins in a little over 4 months.
 And, if your school is having trouble collecting all the tuition owed by families, or you’re experiencing families that have increasing financial need , such things can be even more depressing.

-Last year, the tax code of our nation received a drastic overhaul to make things more “simple.”
+Two years ago, the tax code of our nation received a drastic overhaul to make things more “simple.”
 Unfortunately, the only thing it did for a number of families was to decrease their tax refund.
 As one colleague told me, “I guess no one recognized that they had a little more in their paycheck every other week.”
-Um, no. People don’t realize small amounts to have a large impact.
+Um, no. People don’t realize small amounts as having a large impact.
 If you’re blessed to have a net pay check that has four figures in it, unless that second figure changes, one really doesn’t notice it.

 So did schools shift gears in April and May, and change things up for the school year that began in this past July?
-Again, um, no. So you’ll continue to have tuition that’s unpaid, hoping things will change.
+Interestingly, many did – when it came to curriculum delivery!
+Some realized that parents were no longer able to bring checks to school, and signed on with a payment plan provider, and were amazed to see their tuition capture success skyrocket!
+But others said, “We want to maintain some type of normalcy, so we’re not changing anything regarding our tuition capture process.”
+The result?
+They’ll continue to have tuition that’s unpaid, but still hoping things will change.
 Unfortunately, “Hope” is not a strategy.

 It’s now more important than ever to utilize a financial aid assessment service which allows your school to maintain control of the process and provide customizations to your school’s financial need formula, AND use a tuition payment plan provider that puts you in control of the process.
 With more and more families applying for financial aid, it’s important to be able to evaluate their application as soon as possible.
 It’s also important to have a tuition and fee management and processing service that offers parents payment options since more parents may opt for a payment plan rather than pay the entire tuition before the school year begins.

-And today, parents want to pay on their mobile device.
+And today, parents want options, as well as the ability to pay their financial obligations on their mobile device!

 The time for in-house preparing, printing, posting and mailing invoices to parents (which they can choose to ignore) is over.
 Keeping to these practices is one of the main reasons why schools end the year with unpaid tuition balances.
 The time for making purely subjective decisions regarding the amount of financial aid a family receives is over too.
 Besides, if your school’s financial committee asks for tax returns to they can verify a family’s financial need, parents may wonder how you’re protecting that data since tax returns have their social security numbers on them.